pokt-network/pocket-core/CONTRIBUTING.md

 #### Starting a disclosure

-To start the disclosure process, please send an email containing all evidence, documents and/or links for the vulnerability you are disclosing to `pocket-core-security@pokt.network`.
+To start the disclosure process, please send an email containing all evidence, documents and/or links for the vulnerability you are disclosing to `security@pokt.network`.
 You will receive a response within a 24 hour window outlining next steps.

 #### Public disclosure